Songtech-0912/Quark/README.md

 Here's what PyRite offers:

-* Syntax highlighting of most languages

-* File autosaving

-* Fast file opening speeds, even on very large files
+* Fast file opening speeds, even on very large files (More testing needed to verify this!)

 * Minimal memory use

+* File autosaving (Will come soon!)

+* Syntax highlighting of most languages (Will come soon!)

-* Support for multiple themes
+* Support for multiple themes (Will come soon!)

-* Minimalist and distraction-free
+* Minimalist and distraction-free feature set

+### Built with

+* HTML & CSS (no SASS or LESS)

+* Mostly (>96%) vanilla javascript, with no libraries (except for `keyboard.js`)

+* Python & `Eel`

 ### FAQ

+* How is Pyrite different from an editor that I'm used to?

+Unlike most text editors, the main point of using Pyrite isn't to have all the best and coolest features.
+Instead, it's meant to be distraction-free and minimalist.
+It makes you focus on the code that you're writing, *not* what you write the code with.

+* Why is \<insert feature here\> not available?

+Pyrite is *designed* to be extremely minimal, with very few configuration options.
+With that being said though, many features (e.g. find and replace) will come in the future releases.

+* What are the keybindings?

+There are (as of now) three custom (Pyrite-specific) keyboard shortcuts:

+**Save:** `Alt S`

+**Save Copy:** `Alt C`

+**Create New:** `Alt N`

+In addition, these generic keyboard functions will also work:

+**Undo:** `Ctrl Z`

+**Redo:** `Ctrl Shift Z`

+**Copy:** `Ctrl C`

+**Cut:** `Ctrl X`

+**Paste:** `Ctrl V`

+**Select All:**  `Ctrl A`

+* I want to use Pyrite for my own projects.
+Can I do that?

+Yes, sure!
+Because Pyrite is free and open-source software, you're more than welcome to use it for personal purposes.
+You can even sell it, as long as you place no limitations upon its use.

 ## Download & Install

+For the disk

 ## Problems

 ### Known Issues

-Pyrite is known to suffer from several issues, listed below
+Pyrite is known to suffer from several issues, listed below:

+* Paste errors
+* File being edited is not highlighted
+* Font/rendering issues

+If you find any other issues, please open an issue on Github.
+I would greatly appreciate it.

 ### Troubleshooting